librato/api-docs/source/includes/_alerts.md

 Alerts are used to build actionable responses to changes in metric measurements.
 Alerts define conditions on the input measurements and are triggered when the value(s) of the input measurements cross a threshold or stop reporting.
 For example, an alert could be used to notify an administrator that response time for a given service is elevated above an acceptable range.

 <aside class="notice">Our alerts endpoints currently support two versions of the alert data model.
-Version 2 is required for many of our new alerting features.
+Version 2 supports our latest alerting features.
 Version 1 is legacy & deprecated.</aside>

 ### Alerts